How FICO Credit Scores Are Calculated

-Each of the three credit reporting agencies has its own formula for building your credit score.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:

 - Credit History - Have you had credit for years, or for just a short time?

-- Your Credit Card Balances - How many accounts do you have?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

 - Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?